 For divers, you will definitely want to purchase the breakfast option with your hotel stay.
 It’s the best way to guarantee you’ll get a very quick bite before you get on your boat for your morning dives.

 Our favorite food thus far has been found on the Divi Flamingo Dive Resort’s property, at the Chibi Chibi Restaurant at the Divi Flamingo Resort.
-The variety and quality of items at this restaurant and the attentive service makes us want to return.
+The variety and quality of items at this restaurant and the attentive service make us want to return.

-Where to stay in Bonaire with family
+Where to Stay in Bonaire with Family

 Van der Valk Plaza Beach Resort